Own-Data-Privateer/hoardy-web/tool/README.md

   : don't log computed updates to stderr
   - `--stdin0`
   : read zero-terminated `PATH`s from stdin, these will be processed after `PATH`s specified as command-line arguments
+  - `--boring PATH`
+  : low-priority input `PATH`; boring `PATH`s will be processed after all `PATH`s specified as positional command-line arguments and those given via `--stdin0` and will not be queued as roots even when no `--root-*` options are specified

 - error handling:
   - `--errors {fail,skip,ignore}`